Code-Institute-Submissions/nsum-MilestoneProject2/README.md

 ### Further Testing

 +   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
-+   The website was viewed on a variety of devices such as Ultrawide, Desktop, Laptop, iPhone7, iPhoneX.
++   The website was viewed on a variety of devices such as Ultrawide, Desktop, Laptop, iPhone7, iPhoneX, but is not playable on touchscreen devices.
 +   A large amount of testing was done to ensure that page and game work correctly on desktop devices.

 ### Issues
 + Game is not playable on touchscreen devices
++ On smaller phone sizes page does not look so good.
+Little effort was made to make it better on phones as it can't be played anyway.

 # Deployment

++   CNAME file was created automatically by GitHub in order to deploy project to custom domain.

 ### GitHub Pages